Last updated: 20/04/2021

-- Adult Social Care - There is an update about Adult Social Care and other council services on the NCC website.
-If you have any concerns about your own support needs due to the Coronavirus situation, call their Customer Service Centre on 0300 126 1000 and one of their advisors will try to help you.
+- Adult Social Care - If you have any concerns about your own support needs due to the Coronavirus situation, call their Customer Service Centre on 0300 126 1000 and one of their advisors will try to help you.
 If your call is not urgent please use their website to access their services or alternatively email CustomerServices@northamptonshire.gov.uk.

 Health and care services